TejasMore09/Mall-Customers---K-means-Clustering/README.md

 Tools and Libraries Used

-Python
-Pandas
-Matplotlib
-Seaborn
+Python,
+Pandas,
+Matplotlib,
+Seaborn,
-Scikit-learn
+Scikit-learn &
+Colab

 # Dataset Overview
 The dataset contains 200 records with the following fields: